Deep-Sea-888/Operation-Agreement/Exhibit C - V2(b).md

 ### 6.5 Grant Transparency

 All grants will be shown publicly and transparently to the community through the www.TangleTreasury.org website.
-Grants will be visible when they are under review, and their results upon completion when the committee finishes its assessment.
+Grants submission will be visible once they are under review, and the reviewed results will be published upon completion once the committee finishes its assessment.
 All grant receivers and community members are free to contact the committee, particularly the Program lead, with questions or discussions at any time”.

 The Tangle DAO LLC will transparently host a database through the www.TangleTreasury.org website.
-On this or any future website(s), all proposals shall be transparently listed, and a running accounting sheet that can be publicly audited to show the Tangle Community Treasuries assets and value transactions.
+On this or any future website(s), all proposals shall be transparently listed, and it will host a running accounting sheet that can be publicly audited to show the Tangle Community Treasuries assets and value transactions.

 ## 7.0 Idle Community Treasury Funds

 ### 7.1 Committee Investing Role and Responsibility

-The committee shall have a role and responsibility to manage idle funds to support the community and protect the communities treasury funds.
-Below are the guidelines in which each community committee can invest idle assets respective to the community treasury they have been appointed to manage.
+The committee shall have a role and responsibility to manage funds that are not paid out in grants.
+These funds are sitting in the treasury not earning yield or supporting the ecosystems.
+To support the ecosystem and manage communities treasury funds the below are the guidelines in which each community committee can invest unused assets respective to the community treasury they have been appointed to manage.

 ### 7.1.1 Committee Investing Responsibilities - IOTA Committee Specific

-The IOTA committee shall manage 33% of the year’s allocated assets for grant funding through investing activities.
-These investing activities should be completed as short-term investments so that the committee can access the funds and use them for grant funding by the end of the committee’s annual term.
-The purpose of these funds is to fund grants during the approved term; thus, investment of any idle assets shall be made in the short term.
+The IOTA committee can, if they so choose, manage up to 33% of the year’s allocated assets for grant funding through investing activities.
+These investing activities should be completed as short-term investments so that the committee can access the funds in a reasonably short time frame and use them for grant funding at any time the need to fund a proposal requires the currently invested assets by the end of the committee’s annual term.
+The primary purpose of the grant committees budget at any time is to fund ecosystem grants during the approved term; thus, investment of any unused assets shall be made in the short term.
 The below requirements must be followed when investing idle assets.
 - The program and/or co-lead must ensure any investing activities are allowed legally by the Tangle DAO LLC and the Marshall Islands.
 - Any investing decision must be completed through a majority vote of the committee with the program leads approval.
 - The program lead can only reject a favorable majority committee vote if the investing activity is not legal or potentially may cause the Tangle DAO LLC to lose its non-profit status.
 - The program lead will ensure any investing activities that may potentially affect the Tangle DAO LLC to lose its legal non-profit status are reviewed by the LLC’s legal representative.
-- Any approved investing activity must be shown publicly to the community and expressed in the weekly governance vote before being actioned.
+- Any approved investing activity must be shown publicly to the community and expressed in the weekly governance meeting before being actioned.
 - The program lead will assign an investing manager for each investing activity.
 The lead can act as the manager themselves.
+- An investing manager will be similar to a grant manager which is a designated committee member with the below responsibilities.
+    - Stay up-to-date with the investment and activities.
+    - Relay updates to the committee during weekly treasury meetings.
+    - If there is a communication which a project team or representative, the designated manager will be the point of contact.
+    - The investment manager holds no financial qualification but strictly reports summaries and acts as a liason between the committee and the parties involved with the investment.
 - Each investing activity will be reviewed bi-weekly during the treasury working meetings.
 - Each investment must be made in a way it supports the growth of the ecosystem and affects the community in a positive way.
-- At the time of liquidation or closure of such investments, the committee shall make such actions that do not negatively affect community members and the project.
+- At the time of liquidation or closure of such investments, the committee shall make such actions that do not negatively affect the community treasuries, and secondly, do not afect the project associated with the investment.
 - Any profits generated from investment activities shall be used to support the mission of the Tangle Community Treasury as stated in the first paragraph of 3.0 Specification of this document.
 - All investing activities shall be actively and transparently shown on the website and summarized with quarterly reports by the program and/or co-lead.
 - Investing activities shall only be conducted with IOTA-specific projects or applications.